QuarkNerd/blog/efiennes/_posts/2019-01-07-introduction-to-contract-testing-part-1.md

 * The provider and the consumer have a working connection if you are testing against a deployed service<br>
 * If an expected integration is in place<br>
 <br>
 The same can be said for mocked and TDD contract testing only IF the deployed version of the service corresponds to the mocks and tests.
-For that reason mocked and TDD tests should be used to drive design decisions rather than to provide information.
+For that reason, mocked and TDD tests should be used to drive design decisions rather than to provide information.

 ## What does contract testing NOT do? ##